AFCS and Multiple Sclerosis

 The AFCS is the compensation package for members of the Armed Forces.
-It is designed to provide compensation, irrespective of fault, across the full range of circumstances in which illness, injury or death may arise as a result of Service on or after 6 April 2005.
+The AFCS is a no-fault scheme which means payment is made without admitting fault.
+It is entirely separate from any other personal accident cover, such as PAX or SLI.
+Therefore, any accident cover that you may already hold is not taken into account when determining an AFCS award.
 The legislation replaced the previous arrangements under the War Pensions Scheme and the attributable elements of the Armed Forces Pension Scheme 1975.

 Under the terms of the scheme a lump sum is payable to Service or ex-Service personnel based on a 15-level tariff which is graduated according to the seriousness of the condition.
 A Guaranteed Income Payment (GIP), payable for life and tax free, will also be paid to those who could be expected to experience a significant loss of earning capacity.
 A lump sum can be paid whilst still serving whereas a GIP is only paid once service has terminated.
 A GIP will also be paid to surviving partners (including unmarried and same-sex partners) where the Service person’s death was caused by service, and in the case of unmarried partners, a substantial relationship can be demonstrated.

 All current and former members of the UK armed forces, including reservists, may submit a claim for compensation.
 Unlike the War Pension Scheme, you can submit an AFCS claim while still serving, as well as after you have left the armed forces.
 While there are time limits, above all you should submit a claim for compensation at a time which is best for you.
 In the event of service related death, the scheme pays benefits to eligible partners and children.
 An ‘eligible partner’ is someone with whom you are cohabiting in an exclusive and substantial relationship, with financial and wider dependence.

 Types of Awards

 There are 2 main types of AFCS benefits: